bigwiv/Biopython-cn/chr9.rst

     AFFL, Affiliation, Author's institutional affiliation and address ...

-That°Øs a long list, but indirectly this tells you that for the PubMed database, you can do things like ``Jones[AUTH]`` to search the author field, or ``Sanger[AFFL]`` to restrict to authors at the Sanger Centre.
+That‚Äôs a long list, but indirectly this tells you that for the PubMed database, you can do things like ``Jones[AUTH]`` to search the author field, or ``Sanger[AFFL]`` to restrict to authors at the Sanger Centre.
 This can be very handy - especially if you are not so familiar with a particular database.

-9.3??ESearch: Searching the Entrez databases
+9.3  ESearch: Searching the Entrez databases
 --------------------------------------------

 To search any of these databases, we use ``Bio.Entrez.esearch()``.
-For example, let°Øs search in PubMed for publications related to Biopython:
+For example, let‚Äôs search in PubMed for publications related to Biopython:

 .. code:: verbatim